Locotir/LCRYPT/README.md

 In the digital age, securing data at its core is crucial.
 LCRYPT offers a revolutionary encryption solution that protects data at the binary level, ensuring integrity and confidentiality.
 Unauthorized access is impossible without the decryption keys.

 ### Description
 LCRYPT encrypts files at the binary level, making data indecipherable without the correct keys.
 This method provides top-tier security, rendering manual decryption futile without the appropriate keys.

-### Reverse Engineering Considerations
 LCRYPT-encrypted files resist reverse engineering due to their complexity.
 Each byte is shuffled randomly and corresponds to a value between 0 and 255, complicating decryption attempts without the original tool.

-### Brute Forcing Analysis
-Even with the LCRYPT tool, brute force decryption is impractical due to the vast number of possible combinations and required computational resources.
-The encryption's complexity remains a significant barrier, even against quantum computing advancements.
+Even with the LCRYPT tool, brute force decryption is impractical due to the vast number of possible combinations and the required computational resources.
+The encryption's complexity remains a significant barrier, even against advancements in quantum computing.

 ### Installation & Run